-[para 58] I conclude that there is a public interest in information in the records that shows what programs the Public Body provided grant funding to, and why (to the extent that the records relate to why the Public Body chose to fund particular programs).
-Information such as grant requests and approvals, and program descriptions or summaries appear to comprise at least a portion of the records.
+[para 64] I conclude that there is a public interest in information in the records that shows what programs the Public Body provided grant funding to, and why (to the extent that the records relate to why the Public Body chose to fund particular programs).
+Information such as grant requests and approvals, and the detailed program summaries appear to comprise a significant portion of the records.
 Because I have found a public interest in these records, a waiver of the fees in relation to these records is appropriate.

-[para 59] The Public Body has asked that if I find that some records relate to a matter of public interest, the fee waiver "only cover the proportional costs of only the relevant records" (initial submission at para.
-98).
+[para 65] The Public Body has asked that if I find that some records relate to a matter of public interest, the fee waiver "only cover the proportional costs of only the relevant records" (initial submission at para.
+96).
 Past Orders have partial fee waivers are warranted where only some of the responsive records relate to a matter of public interest (see Orders 2001-023 and F2013-10).

-[para 60] Approximately 290 pages of records were provided to the Applicant in response to this access request.
-Based on the description of the records provided to me, I do not know how many records shed light on the content of programs funded by the Public Body.
+[para 66] Approximately 680 pages of records were provided to the Applicant in response to this access request.
+Based on the description of the records provided to me, some records do not seem to shed light on the content of programs funded by the Public Body.
+For example, the records include teacher surveys; it is not clear how this information relates to the matters of public interest discussed in the submissions.